It is my deeply held conviction that journaling is a sacred practice.

 Spiritual Journaling and the Soul

-The Soul is at the very center of our practice of spiritual journaling.
+Soul Work is at the very center of our practice of spiritual journaling.

 By being intentional, putting a pen to the page, and letting our inner thoughts, feelings, and discoveries flow, we are accessing our Soul’s wisdom and guidance.
 What we’re experiencing is a form of Ensoulment.